milanavuckovic/milanavuckovic.github.io/src/posts/art-ecmwf.md

   - post
 ---

 At the time when I'm writing this (March 2021) Covid19 has been with us in Europe for about a year.
-And just a few weeks before we went into first lockdown, one of the last events I attended was The First Science and Art exhibition at my workplace.
+And just a few weeks before we went into first lockdown, one of the last events I had attended was The First Science and Art exhibition at my workplace.
 The exhibition was organized by [Louise Arnal](https://twitter.com/ArnalLouise) and the authors of all artworks were my colleagues and their family members.
 Around 80 pieces of art from 27 artists were displayed for a week in our Weather room.
 Who knew we have so many talented people!

-A colleague who knew I did a bit of string art suggested that I submit something, but I wasn't sure, as I was away from that for such a long time.
+A colleague who knew I did a bit of string art suggested that I submit something, but I wasn't sure, as I had been away from that for such a long time.
 But I decided to give it a go.
 Nothing to lose and it might be fun. :) The timing was perfect, because I was going to Serbia around that time anyways, so I could bring the materials and tools I needed.

 The feedback was beyond amazing!
 I actually won the 3rd place 🥉 🎉 🥳